codee-com/open-catalog/Checks/RMK010/README.md

 `a[3 * i]`, `a[3 * i + 1]` and `a[3 * i + 2]`, we introduce three separate
 arrays and write to them: `a1[i]`, `a2[i]` and `a3[i]`.
 This kind of transformation however may require rewriting a large part of the code.

-### Actions

-If the loop is part of the loop nest, consider applying loop interchange or loop tiling.